romeorizzi/TALight/rtal/README.md

     # lang [it] { ^(en|it)$ }
     # numbers [onedigit] { ^(onedigit|twodigits|big)$ }
 ```
 From this you understand that three services (`sum`, `sum_and_difference`, and `sum_and_product`) are up for this problem on your local machine.
 If you want to talk with another server made available online use the `-s` option that is mentioned when you run `rtal --help`.
-(And consider placing the directory of these two binaries in your `PATH` environment variable.
-We assume this to be the case to shorten the commands to the essential.
-Another possibility is to copy the `rtal` and `rtald` binaries in the `/bin` directory of your system.)
 Combining the problem specific information you got above by issuing `rtal list sum -v` with the TAlight core instructions you get with `rtal connect --help` you could decide to try the following service:

 ```bash